codurance/soft-mod-compass/README.md

 > The environment creation will take a couple of minutes.
 > You can check the progress at [Compass Application Dashboard on Elasticbeanstalk](https://eu-west-1.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-1#/application/overview?applicationName=compass)

+> TODO: Update Hubspot redirection links once `compass.codurance.io/(en|es)` is working for dev.
+> For now, after creating a new environment, the redirection URL in Hubspot needs to be updated to point to the actual elasticbeanstalk environment.

 ```sh

 yarn create-env-dev:en